 Immerse yourself in eight different 3D tours of the historic buildings found at the Britannia Shipyards National Historic Site: explore the incredible stories of Chinese cannery workers in the Chinese Bunkhouse tour, walk through the spacious Manager’s house, and more.

 Britannia Shipyards National Historic Site | Photo: Tourism Richmond

-A Capture of Memories: The Murakami Family
+Watch A Capture of Memories: The Murakami Family

 Hear the story of Asayo Murakami, a Japanese picture bride who travelled all the way to Richmond from Japan in the early 1900s, only to reject her husband-to-be for a very modern reason: he simply didn’t look like his photo.
 Working hard to pay off her debt to her ex-husband-to-be, she became an important community member of the historic fishing village and her great-granddaughter now tells Asayo’s story in this highly compelling short film.
-Visit her house virtually, right here.
+Visit her house virtually by clicking here.

-Visit Monster Cannery
+Discover a Monster Cannery

-The Gulf of Georgia Cannery | Photo: Tourism Richmond
+The Gulf of Georgia Cannery. | Photo: Tourism Richmond

 Learn about the BC Packers